Table of Contents

 Let's take a quick look at an example.
 Back in the section called “Working With Files and Handles”, you saw an imperative program that converted the entire content of a file to uppercase.
 Its imperative algorithm was similar to what you'd see in many other languages.
 Here now is the much simpler lazy algorithm:

-handled all of the
+Notice that hGetContents handled all of the

 reading for us.
-Also, take a look at processData
+Also, take a look at processData.

 It's a pure function since it has no side-effects and always returns